 Employees working on rotating shifts or in emergency response may be required to work holidays.
 These employees (including those that are FLSA exempt) required to work the holiday will receive regular pay and holiday pay.
 If these employees are in an overtime status, they will receive time and half pay if they physically work all hours.
-However, in no event will the employee be paid at one and a half times the straight time rate for more than the first eight (8) hours, or twelve (12) hours for uniformed Fire employees.
+However, in no event will the employee be paid at one and a half $(1\frac{1}{2})$ times the straight time rate for more than the first eight (8) hours, or twelve (12) hours for uniformed Fire employees.
 Time worked on the holiday after the first eight (8) hours, or twelve (12) for uniformed Fire Personnel on shift, will be paid at the regular straight time rate.
 Police Officers and others on an approved ten (10) hour shift will be paid ten (10) hours of holiday pay.
-Part time employees will receive five hours of holiday pay.
+Part-time employees will receive five hours of holiday pay if they work at least one day during the week in which the holiday falls.

 Holidays that occur on a regular day off of a rotating shift employee will be paid at the straight time rate of pay for eight (8) hours, or twelve (12) hours for uniformed Fire employees.
-Regular part-time employees shall receive holiday pay at a proportionate rate based on amount of time worked, based upon the hours worked in the week preceding the holiday.
 Employees may not float holidays.